-How to Get More Value From Your Tradeshows
+How to Get More Value from your Tradeshows

-By Andy Teipen
+Written by Andy Teipen

 No matter what you do to gear up for a tradeshow, when you get there you might feel completely overwhelmed.
 Maybe it’s the line of people parading past you without stopping.
 Maybe it’s the sheer magnitude of people you’re competing with for attention.
 Maybe it’s the fear that you will be held responsible if the show doesn’t get results.

 Tradeshows can be a blessing or a bust.
 It all depends on how you execute.
 And if you want to execute well, I offer this piece of advice: Make your tradeshows part of your content marketing program.